harditrivedi16/Time-Aware-Retrieval-Augmented-Language-Model/README.md

-### This paper is accepted at 'Conference of Artificial Intelligence, 2025' (in May) and will be published on IEEE Xplore.
-Acceptance e-mail attached.
+### This paper is accepted at the 'IEEE Conference on Artificial Intelligence, 2025' to be held in May and will be published on IEEE Xplore.
+#### Acceptance e-mail attached.

-Paper Name: Enhancing Retrieval-Augmented Language Models with Temporal Awareness
+**Paper Name: Enhancing Retrieval-Augmented Language Models with Temporal Awareness**

-Abstract: Abstract—In this paper, we propose and evaluate TempRALM, a temporally aware retrieval-augmented language model with few-shot learning capabilities, which considers both the semantic and temporal relevance of retrieved documents in relation to a
+**Abstract:** Abstract—In this paper, we propose and evaluate TempRALM, a temporally aware retrieval-augmented language model with few-shot learning capabilities, which considers both the semantic and temporal relevance of retrieved documents in relation to a